-We address such questions by integrating approaches from experimental ecology, phylogenetic comparative biology, and behavioral ecology, with good doses of taxonomy and quantitative modeling mixed in.
+We address such questions by integrating a wide range of approaches: experimental ecology, phylogenetic comparative biology, and macroecological analysis of observational data, with good doses of species discovery and quantitative modeling mixed in.
 Most of our research focuses on how marine animals use resources and interact, and the consequences of those interactions for populations, communities, and ecosystems.
-Some long-running research themes include
+Some long-running research themes include:

-(1) studies of how biodiversity, food-web structure, and environmental change interact to affect ecosystem processes in seagrass beds,
+- studies of how biodiversity, food-web structure, and environmental change interact to affect ecosystem processes in seagrass beds;

-(2) how taxonomic and functional diversity influence ecosystem structure and function more broadly in the living world, and
+- how taxonomic and functional diversity influence ecosystem structure and function more broadly in the living world;